Groups generated by spherical twists on K3 surfaces and full exceptional collections on Fano threefolds: Generalities

 The following explicit description of the fundamental group $\pi_1( \Pscr_0^+(Y))$ was obtained by Kawatani: \begin{theorem}[Kawatani, {\cite[Theorem 1.3]{Kawatani}}] Let $Y$ be a K3 surface with Picard rank 1.
 The group $ \pi_1( \Pscr_0^+(Y)) \cong \ZZ \times \langle T_{E_\rho}^2 \ | \ \rho \in \Delta^+(Y) \rangle$ is the product of $\ZZ$ acting by even shifts and the free group generated by the squares $T_{E_\rho}^2$ of spherical twists corresponding to all spherical vector bundles $E_\rho$, $\rho \in \Delta^+(Y)$. \end{theorem}

 \begin{remark} We will use these explicit generators of $\Aut^0 \Dscr^b(Y)$ later on.
-Note that in general the fundamental group of a topological space does not have a canonical set of generators, and the fundamental groups associated with different base points are not canonically identified, so let us explain this briefly.
-One can show that $\Pscr_0^+(Y)$ is isomorphic to $\GL_2^+(\RR) \times \HH^0$ (see \S\ref{sec:introgeom} below), where $\HH^0$ is the upper half plane $\HH$ minus a discrete set of points corresponding to roots in $\Delta^+(Y)$.
+Note that in general the fundamental group of a topological space does not have a canonical set of generators, and the fundamental groups associated with different base points are not canonically identified, so let us briefly explain where the generators in Theorem \ref{thm:kawatani} come from.
+One can show that $\Pscr_0^+(Y)$ is diffeomorphic to $\GL_2^+(\RR) \times \HH^0$ (see the beginning of \S\ref{sec:SO} below), where $\HH^0$ is the upper half plane $\HH$ minus a discrete set of points corresponding to roots in $\Delta^+(Y)$.
 Hence $\pi_1( \Pscr_0^+(Y)) \cong \ZZ \times \pi_1(\HH^0)$.
-Let $\Vscr(Y) \subset \HH^0$ be the open subset obtained by removing the vertical line segments connecting the real line and the punctures (see Figure 1 on page 11 of \cite{BayerBridgeland}). $\Vscr(Y)$ is open and contractible and has a canonical lift to $\Stab^\dagger(Y)$, as explained in \cite[\S 6]{BridgelandK3}.
+Let $\Vscr(Y) \subset \HH^0$ be the open subset obtained by removing the vertical line segments connecting the real line and the punctures (see Figure 1 on page 11 of \cite{BayerBridgeland})\footnote{To see that these vertical line segments do not intersect, one observes that the real parts of all punctures are distinct.
+By Corollary \ref{cor:kawatani} the real part of the point corresponding to $\rho = (r,l,s) \in \Delta^+(Y)$ is $l/r$.
+But $l$ and $r$ are coprime, since $\delta l^2 - rs = -1$, so $s$ is determined uniquely from $l/r$ and hence $\rho$ is the unique root whose corresponding puncture has real part $l/r$}. $\Vscr(Y)$ is open and contractible and has a canonical lift to $\Stab^\dagger(Y)$, as explained in \cite[\S 6]{BridgelandK3}.
 Its points are stability conditions corresponding to tiltings of the heart $\coh(Y)$.
 Pick an arbitrary base point $y$ in $\Vscr(Y)$ (since $\Vscr(Y)$ is contractible the choice does not matter) and consider a collection of paths connecting it to punctures and not intersecting the relative interiors of the vertical segments.
 The corresponding collection of loops around the punctures in the direction of the orientation (they intersect the vertical segments exactly once) gives a canonical set of generators of $\pi_1(\HH^0,y)$.\end{remark} \begin{corollary} Let $Y$ be a K3 surface with Picard rank 1.
-Let $\Gscr\subset \Aut \Dscr^b(Y)$ the subgroup generated by spherical twists and let $G$ be its image in $\Aut^+ \H^\ast(Y,\ZZ)$.
+Let $\Gscr\subset \Aut \Dscr^b(Y)$ be the subgroup generated by spherical twists and let $G$ be its image in $\Aut^+ \H^\ast(Y,\ZZ)$.
 The map